Vukodlok/FreeCodeCamp-Projects/README.md

 ## Relational Database
 - Celestial Bodies Database - Project from FCC's Relational Database course using postgreSQL to build a database of celecial bodies through bash.
+- Questionnaire - Project from FCC's Relational Database course using bash to create a basic script that asks questions and reads user input.